meginwinnipeg/workshops/content/classes/GEOG2200/content/analyze.md

   ![AGOL workspace](img/analyze/step5d.PNG)<br>

-## 6. **Open** your newly saved _InspectionStatusMap_ map to join external inspection data:
+## 6. **Open** your newly saved _TreeStatsMap_ map to calculate some tree statistics:

-1. From your personal content list click the map title and select the **Open in Map Viewer** option on the right side of your screen.
+1. From your personal content list click the map title and select the **Open in Map Viewer Classic** option on the right side of your screen.
 ![AGOL workspace](img/analyze/step4a.PNG)<br>

-2. You will see a table appearing at the bottom of your Table of Contents.
+2. You will see a new layer for park boundary appearing in your Table of Contents.
 3. From the **Analysis** options above your Table of Contents, open the heading to **Summarize Data** and select the **Join Features** option.
 ![AGOL workspace](img/analyze/step6a.PNG)<br>